hacksalot/extrovert-priv.js/README.md

         EXTROVERT.init();

+4. Okay, that's a slight simplification.
+A more realistic call to `init` might look like this:

 ## Development Roadmap ##

-Extrovert.js is in active development and we'd like to groom it to be your go-to choice for irreverent, silly, often pointless 3D visualizations of arbitrary website data.
-That said, here's what's on the immediate agenda:
+Extrovert.js is in active development and being groomed for production use.
+Here's what's happening in the immediate future:

-- Remove jQuery dependency.
+- Remove hard jQuery dependency.
-- Remove three.js dependency.
+- Remove hard Three.js dependency.
 - Better IE / Safari and Linux support.
 - More generators!
 - More rasterizers!